ROC-HCI/UR-FUNNY/README.md

 **Prerequistie**: python 3.5, pickle, pytorch

-There is a tuitorial named humor_dataloader.ipynub about how to read the dataset into a dataloader form in pytorch.
+humor_dataloader.ipynub is the tutorial for loading UR-FUNNY dataset.
+It has details instruction about how to design Dataset class and Dataloader for UR-FUNNY dataset in pytorch.
+It also show how to read the ounchline features, context features and humor label using the dataloader.

 # Contextual Memory Fusion Netowrk for Humor Detection

-The github link of the code for Contextual Memory Fusion Netowrk of Humor Detection is coming soon.
+The github link of the code for Contextual Memory Fusion Netowrk of Humor Detection :